About Myelodysplastic Syndrome

 Types of myelodysplastic syndrome include:

-• Myelodysplastic syndrome with ring sideroblasts occurs when there is a low number of one or more blood cell types (white blood cells, red blood cells, or platelets).
-Existing red blood cells in the bone marrow contain a ring of excess iron; these cells are called ring sideroblasts
+• Myelodysplastic syndrome with ring sideroblasts (MDS-RS): One or more blood cell types (white blood cells, red blood cells, or platelets) are low in number and existing red blood cells in the bone marrow contain a ring of excess iron; these cells are called ring sideroblasts.

-• Myelodysplastic syndrome associated with isolated del chromosome abnormality occurs when there are low numbers of red blood cells and the cells have a specific mutation in their DNA.
+• Myelodysplastic syndrome associated with isolated del (5q) chromosome abnormality: Red blood cells are low in number and cells in the bone marrow have a specific mutation in their DNA.

-Symptoms of Myelodysplastic Syndrome
+Symptoms of Myelodysplastic Syndrome:

 Early myelodysplastic syndrome rarely causes symptoms.

-Symptomgs of myelodysplastic syndrome may include:
+Symptoms of myelodysplastic syndrome may include:

-• Experiencing easy or unusual bleeding
+• Frequent or unusual bleeding

 • Having pinpoint-sized red spots beneath your skin